This information is intended for use by health professionals

 Bisoprolol is not recommended during pregnancy unless clearly necessary.
 If treatment with bisoprolol is considered necessary, monitoring of the uteroplacental blood flow and the foetal growth is recommended.
 In case of harmful effects on pregnancy or the foetus consideration of alternative treatment is recommended.
 The newborn infant must be closely monitored.
 Symptoms of hypoglycaemia and bradycardia are generally to be expected within the first 3 days.

-No studies on the effects on the ability to drive and use machines have been performed.
 In a study with coronary heart disease patients bisoprolol did not impair driving performance.
 Depending on the individual patient's response the ability to drive a vehicle or to use machines may be impaired.
 This needs to be considered particularly at start of treatment, upon change of medication, or in conjunction with alcohol.